awmckinley/config/modules/web.dl/README.md

 # Download Utilities

-Tools for retrieving and downloading files from the internet.
+Tools for downloading files from the internet.